Network era: Characteristics and criticism

 Television, however, was not just a technology but also a set of experiences and practices associated with viewing it.
 During the Network Era, television acted as a cultural institution.
 It communicated values and ideas within a culture.

 Networks selected programs that would reach a wide range of people, such as family sitcoms, police procedurals, and game shows.
+The game shows in particular featured newer, bawdier and rowdier formats that challenged previous norms in the genre.
 However, networks still directed their programs to the white middle class.
 Rural Americans were a major target audience in the 1960s, and rural sitcoms and Westerns were among television's most popular shows in that decade; advertiser objections to targeting a relatively poor segment of the population led to the rural purge, an early 1970s shift in programming tastes that eliminated most shows of rural interest in favor of more urbane, socially conscious shows that drew a more prosperous audience.
 The programming of much of the early post-Golden Age network era was noted for its poor quality and campy gimmicks.
 The network era featured extremely limited program genres and people became accustomed to the way television was.
 In 1975, the FCC struck an agreement with the Big Three networks and the National Association of Broadcasters to establish a Family Viewing Hour in primetime, limiting content in that key time slot to family-friendly content; it was ruled unenforceable less than two years later.

 Efforts were made to break the hegemony of the Big Three networks beginning in 1971, particularly with the establishment of two rules: the Financial Interest and Syndication Rules (fin-syn) and the Prime Time Access Rule (PTAR).
 Fin-syn effectively forced the networks to divest their syndication arms and archival program libraries.
 PTAR prohibited the networks from programming the earlier fringe hour of prime time and forced individual stations to program the hour themselves.
 In practice, most shows were purchased from syndicators or episodes of existing network daytime series (especially game shows), which were exempt from fin-syn because they were not aired in prime time, produced specially for syndication using the same sets and production staff as the mainline run.
 Fin-syn was repealed in 1993, leading the networks to re-establish syndication wings and reacquire their backcatalogs over time; PTAR was phased out by the 1990s, but the networks have never resumed programming the fringe time slot directly because they now own the syndicators whose programming is used in those slots.